a7ul/blog/src/pages/graphql-auth/index.md

   ```

   We would expect that the query would succeed since we explicitly marked the mutation with **self:anyone**.
-  But it should fail because the mutation returns a type **AccessToken** whose field dont have any permissions.
-So the fields of the AccessToken type are also denied by default.
+  But it should fail because the mutation returns a type **AccessToken** whose fields are not annotated with any permissions.
+Hence, **the fields of the AccessToken type are also denied by default**.

-  To fix this we add an **@auth(permission: ["self:anyone"])** to the AccessToken type like so.
+  To fix this we can add an `@auth(permission: ["self:anyone"])` to the AccessToken type like so.

   ```diff
   -type AccessToken {